Kosovo police clash with ethnic Serbs during smuggling raids

 “Crime and criminals groupings will not be tolerated and will be fought.
 We shall fight and prevent smuggling,” Kurti wrote on his Facebook page.

-Serbian Prime Minister Ana Brnabic demanded “quick reaction” from the “international community,” including NATO and KFOR because she said the situation in Mitrovica is “more than dramatic.”
+Serbian Prime Minister Ana Brnabic demanded “quick reaction” from the “international community,” including NATO and KFOR, calling the situation in Mitrovica is “more than dramatic.”

 “This is the last moment that demands clear reaction to stop the mad policies conducted by Pristina,” Brnabic said in a statement.
 “This kind of conduct … brings us to the edge of chaos.”